The Google Nest Cam (battery) is feature-packed and intelligent, albeit with a few small caveats.

 Once I started my new Home however, connecting the Nest Cam took a couple of minutes.
 Using the Google Home app, I paired the device with my account and had it working in a snap.

-Product features and performance
+Google Nest Cam (Battery) features and performance

 True crime junkies would know that security footage is notoriously poor, but with the Nest Cam I'm confident that it wouldn’t take two women with a podcast to find the perp if something were to happen on my property.